Is string field theory background independent?: Invariant structure

 \subsubsection{Models of the $cZ$ action}

+We now analyze the models of the $cZ$ action.
 The space of 2D QFTs is difficult to characterize, and the interpretation of a string with an arbitrary QFT as a worldsheet theory is even more poorly understood.
 For this reason, we will simply restrict our attention to NLSM worldsheet theories such as those in (\ref{eqn general nl sigma model}).
 Just like the BSFT above, the variables of the $cZ$ action are the worldsheet couplings themselves.
 Thus, the models of the $cZ$ action, when restricted to this class of QFTs, can be characterized by the values of the spacetime fields which appear as couplings, $\langle M, T, g_{\mu\nu} , B_{\mu\nu}, \Phi , \dots \rangle$.
 These are exactly the same models that were inferred in \S \ref{SSec invariant sugra} from the background independence proofs; as mentioned there, they are the models of 26D dilaton gravity with a stringy matter sector.